Inspired by Watergate Bay’s listing as one of the top 20 English beaches 2015 in The Telegraph, we compiled a list of the top 10 beaches in Cornwall.

 We are a great beach for water sports attracting world-class kite surfers and surfers alike.

 For those of you who aren’t necessarily ‘world-class’, Watergate Bay is home to the Extreme Academy Surf School who provide lessons to all standards of water sports enthusiasts The bay is so popular in the water sports world that it hosts national competitions such as English Nationals Surfing Championships and European Long Board Championships.
 Other events that take place on our beach are Polo on The Beach, the Ultra-Trail SW and its own festival, Electric Beach.

 Recently Watergate Bay has been included in England’s Top Ten Beaches compiled by The Telegraph and been awarded ‘Excellent Bathing Quality’ by the Marine Conservation Society.

 5. Lusty Glaze

-Just south of Watergate the privately owned Lusty Glaze beach has a reputation for beach entertainment second to none; with a great beach-side restaurant, live music, surfing, a zip-wire, adventure centre and traditional beach huts.
-This Summer see’s Seth Lakeman and The Proclaimers perform on the beach plus the return of Beach Dodgeball and Beach Tag Rugby.
+Just south of Watergate the privately-owned Lusty Glaze beach has a reputation for beach entertainment second to none; with a great beach-side restaurant, live music, surfing, a zip-wire, adventure centre and traditional beach huts.
+Summer sessions have seen Seth Lakeman and The Proclaimers perform on the beach plus the return of Beach Dodgeball and Beach Tag Rugby.